UW-CTRI has recently completed 6 studies, with data under analysis for dissemination.

 - Improving Quitline Support Study (IQS).
 This project evaluated promising strategies to enhance quit-smoking success among low-income people who smoke.
 Researchers enrolled approximately 1,400 Medicaid-eligible or uninsured people who continued smoking four months after engaging in standard services from the Wisconsin Tobacco Quit Line.
 They were invited to participate in an experiment to evaluate the value of augmenting standard Quit Line treatment with more intensive counseling, more intensive nicotine replacement, NCI’s SmokefreeTXT text support program, and/or financial incentives for using Quit Line and SmokefreeTXT support.
 Analyses will examine the main and interactive effects of these four treatment components at 26 weeks, as well as other quit-smoking outcomes in this at-risk population.
 August 2017-July 2023, $3 million.
 Funded by the National Cancer Institute of the National Institutes of Health.
 Drs.
 Danielle McCarthy and Michael Fiore, PIs.

 - Alzheimer’s Disease Research Center (ADRC) Developmental Grant.
 This project aimed to develop a tailored intervention for African Americans age 50 and older to motivate them to quit smoking.
 African Americans are disproportionately more likely than white adults to develop dementia and suffer health effects of smoking.
 For this project, UW-CTRI Researcher Dr. Adrienne Johnson collaborated with Lorraine Lathen, Director of the Wisconsin African American Tobacco Prevention Network.
 April 2021-March 2023, $150,000.
 Funded by the Wisconsin Alzheimer’s Disease Research Center with funds from the National Institute on Aging of the National Institutes of Health.
-Dr. Adrienne Johnson, PI.
+Adrienne Johnson, PI.